Larry Crowne: Release

 Larry Crowne was released in theaters on July 1, 2011.
 In the United States and Canada, Summit Entertainment originally intended to distribute the film, but Universal Pictures claimed the distribution rights.
 Universal released Larry Crowne in 2,973 theaters.
 The film grossed $15.7 million over the four-day opening weekend that included the U.S. holiday Independence Day, ranking fourth at the box office.

 The studio reported that 71% of the audience was over 50 years old.
 The independent firm CinemaScore said its exit polling showed that 93% of the audience was over 25 years old, which The Hollywood Reporter said was "old even for an adult-skewing pic".
 CinemaScore reported that theatergoers gave the film a "B" grade.
 The film's box office performance was considered a disappointment, particularly with Hanks and Roberts as the stars.

 Larry Crowne grossed $35.6 million in the United States and Canada, though tallies for international box office has varied depending on source.
 The-Numbers.com reports a worldwide total of $59.8 million whereas Box Office Mojo states a worldwide gross of $72 million.
 According to Box Office Magazine, the movie has grossed $68.6 million worldwide.

 Reception

 Larry Crowne received mixed reviews from critics.
-Review aggregation website Rotten Tomatoes gave the film a rating of 35%, based on 195 reviews.
+Review aggregation website Rotten Tomatoes gave the film a rating of 36%, based on 194 reviews.
 The site's consensus reads, "Despite the relaxed, easy chemistry of stars Tom Hanks and Julia Roberts, Larry Crowne is surprisingly bland and conventional."
 At Metacritic, which assigns a weighted average score, the film received a score of 41 out of 100, based on 41 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film two stars out of four, stating that the film has "a good premise and a colorful supporting cast, but what it doesn't have is a reason for existing".